rust-lang/rust-memory-model/specification/terms.md

 ### §4.2 Undef

 A special case of any value is "undef".
 Any type may take on the value "undef", excepting zero sized types.
-Evaluating an "undef" value from a lexpr is Undefined Behavior, unless one is reading undef bytes from memory into a struct's padding bytes.
-The act of storing "undef" is not UB, only reading from an lexpr.
+The act of storing "undef" is not UB.

 ### §4.3 Conversion to Memory